project-bitmark/pfennig/doc/build-osx.md

 Download `http://gavinandresen-bitmark.s3.amazonaws.com/boost_macports_fix.zip`
 for a fix.

-Once dependencies are compiled, see release-process.md for how the Bitmark-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see release-process.md for how the Pfennig-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Running
 -------

-It's now available at `./bitmarkd`, provided that you are still in the `src` directory.
+It's now available at `./pfennigd`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./bitmarkd` to get the filename where it should be put, or just try these
+Run `./pfennigd` to get the filename where it should be put, or just try these
 commands:

     echo -e "rpcuser=bitmarkrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Bitmark/bitmark.conf"